microtrain/bootcamp/09-PHP/01-PHPBasics.md

 ```

 >**Security Check Point**
->It is never advisable to show errors in a productions environment.
+>It is never advisable to show errors in a production environment.
 This provides information to hackers that can be used to compromise your system.

 ## Hello World